-The Consolidated Financial Statements include all accounts of the Company and its wholly owned subsidiary depository financial institutions, First Citizens National Bank ("FirstCNB") and Southern Heritage Bank ("SHB" or collectively referred to the "Banks").
-The Company's investment in these subsidiaries is reflected on the Company's condensed balance sheets.
+The Consolidated Financial Statements include all accounts of the Company and its wholly owned subsidiary depository financial institution, First Citizens National Bank ("FirstCNB" or the "Bank").
+Its wholly owned subsidiary depository financial institution, Southern Heritage Bank ("SHB") was merged into FirstCNB on September 30, 2016.
+The Company's investment in subsidiaries is reflected on the Company's condensed balance sheets.
 See Notes 2 and 24 for more information.

-FirstCNB has two wholly-owned subsidiaries, First Citizens Financial Plus, Inc. and First Citizens Investments, Inc., which are consolidated into its financial statements.
-First Citizens Financial Plus, Inc. ("Financial Plus") is the Company's brokerage subsidiary.
+FirstCNB has one wholly-owned subsidiary, First Citizens Investments, Inc., which is consolidated into its financial statements.
+First Citizens Financial Plus, Inc. ("Financial Plus") was a formerly wholly owned subsidiary brokerage subsidiary.
 Financial Plus filed to withdraw its broker dealer status with the Securities and Exchange Commission on November 23, 2015 as the Company entered into agreement with a third party vendor to offer brokerage services going forward.
-The broker dealer status terminated on January 23, 2016 and the subsidiary is expected to be dissolved and liquidated by the end of first quarter 2016.
-Dissolution and liquidation of this subsidiary is not expected to have a material impact on the consolidated financial statements of the Company.
+The broker dealer status terminated on January 23, 2016 and the subsidiary was dissolved and liquidated in April 2016.
+Dissolution and liquidation of this subsidiary did not have a material impact on the consolidated financial statements of the Company.